Azure/kubernetes-hackfest/labs/networking/ingress/README.md

     * [Build Application Components in Azure Container Registry](../../build-application/README.md)
     * [Helm Setup and Deploy Application](../../helm-setup-deploy/README.md)

+>**Note:** Modern browsers (ex.
+Chrome) have started restricting navigation to untrusted sites by default.
+The following lab creates a self signed cert which will be considered untrested by these browsers.
+To test navigation to the site at the end of the lab you may need to use Safari or Internet Explorer.

 ## Instructions

 1. Remove public IP addresses for services